rmartin-sc/java-basics/README.md

 - inside a function body
 - with initialization

-The type of such variables will be **inferred** by the compiler based on the value which the variable is initially assigned in the declaration.
+The type of such variables will be **inferred** by the compiler based on the value initially assigned to the variable in the declaration.

 For example:
 ```java